mlcommons/croissant/docs/croissant-spec-draft.md

 ### SegmentationMask

 Segmentation masks are common annotations in computer vision.
 They describe pixel-perfect zones that outline objects or groups of objects in images or videos.
-Croissant defines `cr:SegmentationMask` with two manners to describe them:
+Croissant defines `cr:SegmentationMask` with two ways to describe them:

 Segmentation mask as a polygon: